Energy supply, economics and transition

 Content

-Energy resources (Christophe Ballif)
+Energy resources and reduction of CO2 emissions (Christophe Ballif)

 - Available resources and their properties (finite resources like fossil, nuclear fuel, vs hydro, non-hydro, renewable resources such as solar, wind, geothermal biomass)

-Energy economics (Philippe Thalmann)
+Energy economics (Philippe Thalmann, Sascha Nick)

 - Decoupling: What it means, what it takes; green growth

-- Wrap up: energy, human needs and well-being
+- Energy, human needs and well-being

-Energy transition (Claudia R. Binder)
+Energy transition (Claudia R. Binder and team)

 - Governance perspectives and social-technical dimensions